draveness/DKNightVersion/README.md

 imageView.dk_imagePicker = DKImagePickerWithNames(@"normal", @"night");
 ```

-The first image is for `NORMAL` the second is for `NIGHT`, cuz themes order in
+The first image is used for `NORMAL` theme the second is used for `NIGHT` theme, cuz themes order in
 DKColorTable.txt file is NORMAL NIGHT.

 If your file like this: